-- FWC continued to work with Florida Power and Light (FPL) and other power plants along Florida's coastline to ensure the protection of manatees during the conversion of their existing facilities from oil or coal burning turbines to the more efficient combined cycle natural gas units.
+- FWC continued to work with Florida Power and Light (FPL), Duke Energy, and the Tampa Electric Company to ensure the protection of manatees during the conversion of their existing facilities along Florida's coastline from oil or coal burning turbines to the more efficient combined cycle natural gas units.
 Data collected during these conversions will assist FWC in monitoring the health of manatees in this area during the conversion process and provide information regarding how manatees respond to changes in warm water availability during winter seasons.
 The monitoring conducted through the efforts of FPL and FWC will be useful to FWC and agency partners in developing future warm-water habitat plans.
-During 2017 and 2018, FPL continued the permitting process to convert the Lauderdale power plant. - Additionally, Tampa Electric Company's Big Bend Power Plant began the permitting process to repower an existing coal and gas fired unit with a combined-cycle natural gas unit. - FWC staff, in coordination with USFWS, and other partner agencies, are leading an effort to review and update The Warm Water Action Plan.
-This document provides a long-term planning tool for manatee warm-water habitat and an updated version is expected to be completed by the end of FY 2018-19.
+During 2018 and 2019, the Tampa Electric Company's Big Bend Power Plant continued the permitting process to repower an existing coal and gas fired unit with a combined-cycle natural gas unit. - FWC staff, in coordination with the USFWS, and other partner agencies, are leading an effort to review and update The Warm Water Action Plan.
+This document provides a long-term planning tool for manatee warm-water habitat and an updated version is expected to be completed by the end of FY 2019-20. - FWC is working with a variety of partners to develop and complete a project to restore and enhance Warm Mineral Springs' downstream run (Sarasota County), considered the most important natural manatee warm-water refuge along Florida's southwest coast.
+This project will improve access and habitat quality for manatees.
+The modeling, engineering and final design plans are expected to be completed by the end of FY 2019-20.